jordanebelanger/SwiftyBluetooth/README.md

 ## Usage
 The Library has 2 important class:

-- The Central class, a Singleton wrapper around CBCentralManager mostly used to scan for peripherals with a closure callback.
+- The `Central` class, a Singleton wrapper around `CBCentralManager` mostly used to scan for peripherals with a closure callback.
-- The Peripheral class, a wrapper around CBPeripheral used to call CBPeripheral functions with closure callbacks.
+- The `Peripheral` class, a wrapper around `CBPeripheral` used to call `CBPeripheral` functions with closure callbacks.

-Note: The library is currently not thread safe, make sure to run your Central and Peripheral operations on the main thread.
+Note: The library is currently not thread safe, make sure to run your `Central` and `Peripheral` operations on the main thread.

 Below are a couple examples of operations that might be of interest to you.

 ### Scanning for Peripherals
-You can scan for Peripherals by calling scanWithTimeout(...) while passing a timeout in seconds and a callback closure to receive Peripheral result callbacks as well as update on the status of your scan:
+You can scan for peripherals by calling `scanWithTimeout(...)` while passing a `timeout` in seconds and a `callback` closure to receive `Peripheral` result callbacks as well as update on the status of your scan:
 ```swift
 // You can pass in nil if you want to discover all Peripherals
 SwiftyBluetooth.scanWithTimeout(15, serviceUUIDs: ["180D"]) { (scanResult) in